ETO Logo

 What is this dataset?

 The Advanced Semiconductor Supply Chain Dataset includes manually compiled, high-level information about the tools, materials, processes, countries, and firms involved in the production of advanced logic chips.
-The current version of the dataset reflects how researchers understood this supply chain in early 2021.
-It uses a wide variety of sources, such as corporate websites and disclosures, specialized market research, and industry group publications.
+The current version of the dataset reflects how CSET researchers understood this supply chain in mid-2025, drawing on industry data and publicly available analyses.

 How do I get it?